This post may contain affiliate links. Please read my affiliate policy for more information.

 When your support system disappears and people stop inviting you to socialize, throw your own damn party.

 About a year and a half after my husband died I decided to host a Halloween party.
-I was tired of crying all the time, tired of being alone and tired of being tired.
+At this point, I was tired of crying all the time, tired of being alone and tired of being tired.
 I need something to cheer me up and I love Halloween so I decided to have a costume party.